Translation symmetry restoration under random unitary dynamics: Abstract

 \section{Abstract}

 The finite parts of a large, locally interacting many-body system prepared out-of-equilibrium eventually equilibrate.
 Characterising the underlying mechanisms of this process and its timescales, however, is particularly hard as it requires to decouple universal features from observable-specific ones.
 Recently, new insight came by studying how certain symmetries of the dynamics that are broken by the initial state are restored at the level of the reduced state of a given subsystem.
 This provides a high level, observable-independent probe.
 Until now this idea has been applied to the restoration of internal symmetries, e.g.\ $U(1)$ symmetries related to charge conservation.
 Here we show that that the same logic can be applied to the restoration of space-time symmetries, and hence can be used to characterise the relaxation of fully generic systems.
-We illustrate this idea by considering the paradigmatic example of ``generic'' many-body dynamics, i.e.\ a local random unitary circuit.
-We show that, surprisingly, the restoration of translation symmetry in these systems only happens on time-scales proportional to the subsystem's volume.
+We illustrate this idea by considering the paradigmatic example of ``generic'' many-body dynamics, i.e.\ a local random unitary circuit, where our method leads to exact results.
+We show that the restoration of translation symmetry in these systems only happens on time-scales proportional to the subsystem's volume.
 In fact, for large enough subsystems the time of symmetry restoration becomes initial-state independent (as long as the latter breaks the symmetry at time zero) and coincides with the thermalisation time.
 For intermediate subsystems, however, one can observe the so-called ``quantum Mpemba effect'', where the state of the system restores a symmetry faster if it is initially more asymmetric.
+We provide the first exact characterisation of this effect in a non-integrable system.

 One of the most basic, yet lucrative tasks a scientist can perform when analysing a physical system is to identify its symmetries and their breaking mechanisms.
 This can immediately return a wealth of information regarding the possible processes that can occur within the system, the nature of the excitations, and its potential phases.
 When applied to quantum many-body systems at equilibrium this analysis has provided enormous insight into the allowed states of quantum matter and facilitated breakthroughs in all areas of theoretical physics from the standard model to superconductivity~\cite{weinberg1996quantum2, altland2010condensed}.
 More recently this perspective has been successfully applied also in out-of-equilibrium settings~\cite{vaccaro2008tradeoff, gour2009measuring, marvian2014extending, laflorencie2014spin, goldstein2018symmetry, xavier2018equipartition, bonsignori2019symmetry, denardis2022correlation, doyon2022hydrodynamic, doyon2023ballistic, gopalakrishnan2024distinct, bertini2023nonequilibrium, murciano2020entanglement, ares2022entanglement, bertini2024dynamics,khemani2018operator,rakovszky2018diffusive,friedman2019spectral,agrawal2022entanglement,barratt2022field}.